 - Smells after single day use.

 Leather gloves from Superior Glove Works have excellent cut resistance due to kevlar lining.
-Also goat skin of high tensile strength provides superb abrasion resistance.
-Ergonomic design of keystone thumb provides durability and comfort.
+Also, goat skin of high tensile strength provides superb abrasion resistance.
+The ergonomic design of the keystone thumb provides durability and comfort.
 These soft premium quality safety gloves are ANSI cut-level A4 and Puncture Resistance ASTM level-3 compatible.

 Superior Goatskin Leather Work Gloves offer protection against arc flashes, too and they are tested to be level 3 and with a rating of ATPV = 36 cal/cm².
 They are recommended for manufacturing, metal handling, general maintenance, construction, forklift drivers, truck drivers, farm equipment, steel plants, and yard work.

 - Cutting proof gloves with kevlar composite filament fiber lining..